ggandor/leap.nvim/README.md

 ```
 </details>

-### Accessing the arguments passed to `leap`

-The arguments of the current call are always available at runtime, in the
-`state.args` table.

 ### Setting up autocommands

 Leap triggers `User` events on entering/exiting (with patterns `LeapEnter` and
 `LeapLeave`), so that you can set up autocommands, e.g. to change the values of
 some editor options while the plugin is active (`:h leap-events`).

-### Customizing specific invocations
+### Accessing the arguments passed to `leap`

+The arguments of the current call are always available at runtime, in the
+`state.args` table.

-Using autocommands together with the `args` table, you can customize practically
+Using autocommands together with the `args` table, you can customize
-anything on a per-call basis - keep in mind that nothing prevents you from
+practically anything on a per-call basis.
+Keep in mind that nothing prevents
-passing arbitrary flags when calling `leap`:
+you from passing arbitrary flags when calling `leap`:

 ```Lua
 function my_custom_leap_func()